 Post-Traumatic Stress Disorder (PTSD) is an anxiety disorder that arises from emotionally traumatic experiences.
-These are situations in which one has felt intense fear, or helplessness.
+These are situations in which one has felt intense fear or helplessness.
 Prolonged symptoms such as flashbacks or nightmares where the trauma event is re-experienced; avoidance when the survivor tries to reduce exposure to people or things that might bring on intrusive symptoms; and hyper vigilance, or increased startle response, may indicate that someone is suffering from PTSD.

 Not everyone who experiences a traumatic event will develop PTSD.
 It is when many symptoms persist for weeks or months, or when they are extreme, that professional help may be needed.
-The risk for PTSD increase with the number of times a person is exposed to trauma and with early childhood experiences.
+The risk for PTSD increases with the number of times a person is exposed to trauma and early childhood experiences.

 Approximately 1/3 of rape survivors will develop PTSD.

 Trauma survivors with PTSD often experience problems such as: